Learn More About Middle School

 A variety of after-school clubs and activities are offered throughout the year on a trimester schedule.
 There is more information on the After School Opportunities page.

 Canterbury’s dress code was designed to give students a valuable feeling of equality.
 There is no uniform, though students are required to purchase a Canterbury logo polo shirt to wear on field trips.
-The daily dress code requires students to dress in clothes that are similar, so that there is no competition to dress in the latest fashions.
+The daily dress code requires students to dress in similar, logo-free clothes, so that there is no competition to dress in the latest fashions.
 You can see a detailed explanation of the dress code here.

 Canterbury’s Honor Code exemplifies our commitment to create an environment in which honesty and integrity prevail.
 The code acts as an extension of our Behavior Expectation Policy, and with this focus on personal and academic integrity, we create opportunities for our middle school students to gain insight into these vitally important concepts.
 The Middle School Honor Code reads: “In accordance with the mission of the school and the Behavior Expectation Policy, Canterbury students will not participate in lying, cheating, or stealing, and they will not tolerate those actions in others.”
 After an orientation, middle school students pledge in writing to uphold the Honor Code and repeat the pledge on all tests, projects, papers, reports, and long-term assignments.